mohammedyasseen/DIgitalClock/README.md

 # DIgitalClock
-Digital clock using assembly language
+Digital clock using assembly language for educational purposes.